BlrChessClub/BCC-website/events/2026/05-17-chess-connect.md

 - 5 Hours of Rapid Chess (10+5 format)
 - BCC Goodies for the `Top 3` players
+- BCC Goodies for the best `Female Player` of the tournament
 - Chance to win `Premium Chess Sets` from Paramount Chess through a Lucky Draw
 - Chance to win a `Chess.com Diamond Membership` through a Lucky Draw